taptapship/showup/readme.md

 ### showdown's buddy.

+*Showup is still in a state of active development.
+Very risky to use, but that's all the more reason to give it a try!
+Break it, fix it, repeat.*

 This lil' plugin makes some decisions for you, so it's important you know what these are, should you want to make some overrides.